AzureCosmosDB/Azure-OpenAI-Node.js-Developer-Guide/Labs/first_cosmos_db_application/README.md

 This lab demonstrates the creation of a Cosmos DB for MongoDB application.
 The lab will cover creating a database client and using that client to create a database, collection, and documents.
 The lab will also cover querying for documents and updating and deleting documents.

-## Create a MongoDB client and connecting to the Cosmos DB for MongoDB API service
+## Create a MongoDB client and connect to the Cosmos DB for MongoDB API service

 1. In the lab folder, create a `.env` file and add the following environment variables, replace `<mongodb_uri>` with your Cosmos DB for MongoDB API service connection string: